Molar (tooth): Quadrate

+Upper and lower dentition of a chimpanzee, a mammal with molars which are quadrate and bunodont.

 From the primitive tribosphenic tooth, molars have diversified into several unique morphologies.
-In many groups, a fourth cusp, the hypocone (hypoconid), subsequently evolved (see below).
+In many groups, a fourth cusp evolved in the upper molars.
 Quadrate (also called quadritubercular or euthemorphic) molars have a hypocone, an additional fourth cusp on the lingual (tongue) side of the upper molar, located posterior to the protocone.
 Quadrate molars appeared early in mammal evolution and are present in many species, including hedgehogs, raccoons, and many primates, including humans.
 There may be a fifth cusp.

-In many mammals, additional smaller cusps called conules appear between the larger cusps.
+In many mammals, additional smaller cusps called conules (in the upper teeth) or conulids (in the lower teeth) appear between the larger cusps.
 They are named after their locations, e.g. a paraconule is located between a paracone and a metacone, a hypoconulid is located between a hypoconid and an entoconid.